praween-link/flutter_sfs/README.md

 # flutter_sfs (Flutter Screen Font Size)
 ---
-It provides a simple and flexible way to adjust font sizes in Flutter apps based on screen size.
-The package enables developers to define a range of minimum and maximum font sizes, automatically calculating the appropriate font size based on the screen dimensions.
-This makes it easier to create responsive and adaptive UIs in Flutter.
+This Flutter package provides a simple and flexible way to adjust font sizes based on screen dimensions.
+Developers can define a range of minimum and maximum font sizes, and the package automatically calculates the optimal font size according to the screen size.
+This approach simplifies the creation of responsive and adaptive UIs in Flutter applications.

+## Key Features:
-Additionally, you can easily manage text sizes across `Mobile`, `Tablet`, and `Desktop` platforms.
+* Effortlessly manage text sizes across Mobile, Tablet, and Desktop platforms.
+* Set font sizes easily with: `fontSize:` `16.s`, `16.fs('m')`, `16.fs('n', t: 18, d: 20)`, `16.fs('h')`
+* Adjust container dimensions with `.h` (height), `.w` (width), and `.r` (radius).
+* Simplify spacing between components using `.wbox` and `.hbox`.

 ## Installing
 Add ```flutter_sfs``` to your ```pubspec.yaml``` file: